nrox/pretty-lisp/README.md

 ## Current state

-Tested on Linux with SBCL, probably runs with other implementations.
+Backend tested on Linux with SBCL, probably runs with other implementations.
 Might run on Mac OS as well.

-The interface uses Chrome browser.
-It's not working with Firefox.
+Frontend was tested with last versions (March 2015) of Firefox, Chrome and Safari.

 ## Getting started